-• Viewing lectures: TWO TIMES PER WEEK
+• Viewing lectures: THREE TIMES PER WEEK

-Recorded lectures and supplemental lecture materials will be posted to the module one to two times per week.
-The complete listing for the week will be found in the weekly overview.
+Recorded lectures will be uploaded to the Mediasite folder THREE TIMES per week on MWF.
 More than one lecture may appear in the upload.
 The videos are short to provide the most optimal viewing experience and to increase attention and engagement.
-Watch a lecture, take a break, and come back to the next.
+Watch a lecture, take a break, come back to the next.
+The course will assume a typical schedule for a MWF in-person course.
 The lectures should be viewed within 24 hours of posting to be sure you are up to date with the course materials.

-• Office hours:
+Office hours:

-I am available to help you to learn, understand, and grow as individuals.
+We are available to help you to learn, understand, and grow as individuals.
 If your question is something that you believe may be of interest to others in the class, please post to the "Ask the instructor" discussion board.
 Office hours are digital via Carmen Connect.